jjray84/Dynamic-Scheduler/pseudocode.md

 ~~USING third-party api, DISPLAY current week~~ ~~DISPLAY employee info from a premade list, based on availability~~ ~~USING third-party api: UPDATE box info with public holidays and change the color ~~<br>

+## Stretch Goals
+* Being able to go beyond current week to schedule in advance.